Diagnosing constipation

 Test of expulsion with a balloon

 Balloon expulsion test.
 This consists of introducing a balloon in the rectum.
 It is filled with 50 ml of water that the patient must evacuate.
-It allows doctors to determine how long it takes patients to expel the balloon in a squatting position.
+Although the methodology for this test varies, the most common approach is to determine the time it takes for the patient to expel the balloon into the toilet.
+This test is indicated for patients who do not respond to treatment with lifestyle changes and first-line laxatives, and when constipation is suspected to be caused by a bowel movement disorder.

 Determination of colonic transit time or CTT